hr-virieux/text-editor/README.md

   ```

 ## Features
-- Works offline thanks to service workers and IndexedDB data persistence.
+- Works offline with service workers and IndexedDB data persistence.
 - Can be installed as a standalone application on desktop environments.
 - Provides a clean, distraction-free interface for writing and saving notes or code.
 - Supports syntax highlighting for JavaScript.

 ## Screenshot
-Here's what JATE looks like in action:
 ![JATE Screenshot](/screenshot.JPG)

 ## Acknowledgements